anthony-meza/PhaseScrambledCorrelations/README.md

 # phase_scrambled_corr

+This module implements a non-parametric correlation test that utilizes randomly generated time series with the appropriate power spectra (Ebisuzaki, 1997).
+The correlation test is applied here to instantaneous and lagged correlations.

-This module implements phase randomization surrogates and cross-correlation analysis following Ebisuzaki (1997).
+and cross-correlation analysis following.

 ## Installation